drupalconnect/dafcu-site-audit/overview.md

 # Site Overview

-The following are a review of best practices.
+The following are an overview of best practices.

 The modules, themes and libraries are in "sites/default".
 The public files for the site are in "sites/default/files", although there is a "sites/default/files.old" directory that may be taking up unnecessary disk space.